Biden: Killing of al-Qaida leader is long-sought ‘justice’

 Al-Zawhiri and bin Laden plotted the 9/11 attacks that brought many ordinary Americans their first knowledge of al-Qaida.

 Photos from the time often showed the glasses-wearing, mild-looking Egyptian doctor sitting by the side of bin Laden.
-Al-Zawahri had merged his group of Egyptian militants with bin Laden’s al-Qaida in the 1990s.
+Al-Zawahiri had merged his group of Egyptian militants with bin Laden’s al-Qaida in the 1990s.

 “The strong contingent of Egyptians applied organizational know-how, financial expertise, and military experience to wage a violent jihad against leaders whom the fighters considered to be un-Islamic and their patrons, especially the United States,” Steven A. Cook wrote for the Council on Foreign Relations last year.